 Is BarMax bar review worth it?

 Our team’s collective opinion is yes, BarMax is worth it.
-At the affordable price point of $1,900 (relatively speaking for bar review courses), BarMax offers a very comprehensive course with great resources.
+With a fairly priced package, BarMax offers a very comprehensive course with great resources.